top of page

 Can you commit the time required to living in a cohousing group?

 Our cohousing community is for anyone, of any age, from any background, who wants to live as part of a sustainable neighbourhood.
-We don't have a vetting system or choose our members, if you've read our information and want to join and buy one of our properties, then you're very welcome.
+We don't have a vetting system or choose our members, but we encourage everyone to read our information, meet us and ask questions, so that you understand how our project works before commiting to membership.

-Angel Yard’s community is a growing, intergenerational mix of working and retired people from Norwich, Cambridge and further afield.
+Angel Yard’s community is a growing mix of working and retired people from Norwich, Cambridge and further afield.
 We are seeking to build a diverse community of families, partners and individuals, who are socially and environmentally-minded.

 The earlier you get involved, the more you'll feel a part of your future neighbourhood.
 A cohousing community starts way before the buildings are constructed - we need to get used to working together, making decisions and negotiating as a group.
 Once we move in we'll be in charge!
 It's also a great time to socialise and find out a little about each other's history and interests.